-Oxford OR Cambridge.
+Oxford or Cambridge.
 There are no 'choices' in the sense of 'order of preference' on the UCAS form.
 Students can make up to five 'equal' choices.
 The students' applications to the five universities are not ranked and the universities do not know where else a student has applied.

-The deadline for applying to Oxbridge is 15th October (all applications must arrive at the universities by then) and so the BHASVIC deadline is usually mid-September.
+The deadline for applying to Oxbridge is 15th October (all applications must arrive at both universities by then) and so the BHASVIC deadline is the 24th September 2018.
 Students can apply to all five universities straightaway or add their other choices up until the UCAS deadline in mid-January.